A Ktor application

 You can quickly configure a server using the

 embeddedServerfunction, or you can use

 Choose an engine

 Configuring a server requires choosing an engine, such as Netty, Jetty, Tomcat, and so on.

 Learn how to configure various server parameters (such as a host address and port, modules to load, etc.), read the configuration in code, and use environment variables.

-Add functionality with Features
+Add functionality with Plugins (formerly known as Features)